Nerwyn/material-rounded-theme/README.md

 [![My Home Assistant](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?repository=material-rounded-theme&owner=Nerwyn&category=Plugin)

-# Material Rounded and Material You - Material Design 3 Themes for Home Assistant
+# Material You and Material Rounded - Material Design 3 Themes for Home Assistant

-Themes for Home Assistant influenced by the Google Home app and Material Design 3 by Google on Android.
+Themes for Home Assistant influenced by Google apps and Material Design 3 by Google on Android.

 Both themes implement Material Design 3 redesigns of elements when possible using [card-mod](https://github.com/thomasloven/lovelace-card-mod).
 If you have card-mod installed and do not the component redesigns, use the "No Mod" versions of this theme.